 Soon enough, it’s time to gather belongings and sing our goodbye song.
 Another busy, fun-filled day is over!

-In general, Portland Parks Preschool will follow the Portland Public Schools (PPS) calendar for major breaks and holidays.
+In general, Portland Parks Preschool will follow the Portland Public Schools (PPS) calendar for Teacher In-Service, Planning days, breaks and holidays.
 Please also check Portland Parks & Recreation's Inclement Weather Policy and Closures page for more information.